 — Gareth Stedman Jones, Karl Marx: Greatness and Illusion

-What made the [Manuscripts of 1844] appear so 'out of line' with Marxism was their profound dissimilarity to 'dialectical materialism'.
-They said nothing at all about the dialectics of nature; nothing which prepared the way for Engels's theory of the three basic dialectical laws of the universe.”
+"The immediate reasons for the resistances and perplexities they aroused in Marxist circles were certainly of a theoretical nature… Nevertheless, the sheer rigidity of official doctrine, the rigor mortis which already gripped Marxism under Stalin, contributed in no small way to the cool reception which the writings met with… What made the [Manuscripts of 1844] appear so 'out of line' with Marxism was their profound dissimilarity to 'dialectical materialism'.
+They said nothing at all about the dialectics of nature; nothing which prepared the way for Engels's theory of the three basic dialectical laws of the universe."

 — Lucio Colletti, Economic and Philosophic Manuscripts of 1844

-“We do know that Marx did not confide all his opinions to Engels and what the judgment on the epistemology of his compatriot might have been we shall probably never know, since Marx's daughter took it upon herself to destroy her father's correspondence with his wife; a vandalism undertaken in order to avoid "embarrassment" to Engels.”
+"We do know that Marx did not confide all his opinions to Engels and what the judgment on the epistemology of his compatriot might have been we shall probably never know, since Marx's daughter took it upon herself to destroy her father's correspondence with his wife; a vandalism undertaken in order to avoid 'embarrassment' to Engels."

 — A. James Gregor, Giovanni Gentile and The Philosophy of The Young Karl Marx

-“We will say, therefore, in conclusion, that an eclecticism of contradictory elements is the general character of this philosophy of Marx; of which some of his disciples today are perhaps not greatly wrong in not knowing what to do.
-There are many fruitful ideas at its foundation, which taken separately are worthy of meditation: but isolated they do not belong, as has been proved, to Marx, nor can they therefore justify that word "Marxism," which is sought to be synonymous with a purely realistic philosophy.”
+"We will say, therefore, in conclusion, that an eclecticism of contradictory elements is the general character of this philosophy of Marx; of which some of his disciples today are perhaps not greatly wrong in not knowing what to do.
+There are many fruitful ideas at its foundation, which taken separately are worthy of meditation: but isolated they do not belong, as has been proved, to Marx, nor can they therefore justify that word 'Marxism,' which is sought to be synonymous with a purely realistic philosophy."

 — Giovanni Gentile, The Philosophy of Marx